CIRCLES OF LIGHT

 Ma & Ech: Restoring the Sweetness of Becoming

-There was no distance between becoming and being.
-After the rupture, ma and ech split — and humanity began chasing results while resisting the very process that gives them life.
+After the cheit, however, ma and ech split—and humanity has been aching ever since.
+We began chasing outcomes while resisting the very process that gives them life.
 We wanted birth without pregnancy, Shabbat without preparation, clarity without confusion, transformation without slowing down.
+We inherited what Rav Kook calls pgam ha’tahalich—the wound in the process itself.

 “Somech Hashem l’chol ha’noflim” — Hashem supports all who fall.